-Osmosis in Cambridge IGCSE Biology (0610): Water Movement, Water Potential and Plant Cells Explained
+Osmosis in Cambridge IGCSE Biology (0610): Water Movement, Membranes and Cell Effects Explained

-Who this is for: Cambridge IGCSE Biology (0610) students who want osmosis — the net movement of water through a partially permeable membrane — to become a reliable source of marks instead of a half-remembered definition blurred with diffusion.
+Who this is for: Cambridge IGCSE Biology (0610) students who want osmosis — net movement of water through a partially permeable membrane — to become reliable marks instead of a vague “water moves” answer.

-What query it owns: how to understand and revise osmosis in Cambridge IGCSE Biology (0610).
+What query it owns: how to understand and revise osmosis in Cambridge IGCSE Biology.

 Why this is safe: this page owns the osmosis revision-guide angle, while Tutopiya’s Osmosis subtopic page owns the learning resource and the free Osmosis quiz owns the practice.